tensorflow/models/research/delf/README.md

     function.
 -   `match_images.py` supports image matching using DELF features extracted using `extract_features.py`.

+The subdirectory `delf/python/delg` contains sample scripts/configs related to the DELG paper:

+-   `delg_gld_config.pbtxt` gives the DelfConfig used in DELG paper.
+-   `extract_features.py` for local+global feature extraction on Revisited
+    datasets.
+-   `perform_retrieval.py` for performing retrieval/evaluating methods on
+    Revisited datasets.

 The subdirectory `delf/python/detect_to_retrieve` contains sample scripts/configs related to the Detect-to-Retrieve paper: